Bharat Scouts and Guides: Boy Scouts

-Scouting was officially founded in British India in 1909, first starting at the Bishop Cotton Boys' School in Bangalore.
+Scouting was officially founded in British India in 1909, first started at the Bishop Cotton Boys School in Bangalore.
 Scouting for native Indians was started by Justice Vivian Bose, Madan Mohan, Hridayanath Kunzru, Girija Shankar Bajpai, Annie Besant and George Arundale, in 1913.
 Prior to this date, Scouting was open only for British and foreign Scouts.
 In 1916, a Cub section was started, followed by the Rover section in 1918.